By Glenna R. Shaw, Microsoft PowerPoint MVP, and owner of Glenna Shaw Visual Communications site

 I copied and pasted a duplicate of my picture on the slide and resized it as desired.
 Remember some large pictures may get truncated when you run the slideshow, so take that into consideration when you resize yours.
 I made mine 15 inches wide.
 This makes it difficult to view the entire slide, so I change the window size to 40% (using the slider in the lower right corner) and align this larger picture to the Middle and Center of the slide.

-I then add a 7.5-by-10-inch crosshair shape under Flowchart that has no fill, and I set the line color to contrast with my picture and make it a heavy line so I can easily see it.
+I then Add shapes under Flowchart that has no fill, and I set the line color to contrast with my picture and make it a heavy line so I can easily see it.
 I place this crosshair shape over my first zoom and pan point.
 I then copy and paste two more crosshairs and place them over my other pan points.

 The end result is a large image of my picture and three guides that I'll use to set up my custom animations and delete when my effects are finished.